What to do if you believe you or a family member has been the victim of hospital negligence

 Who can sue for hospital negligence?

-In general, you can bring a claim for hospital negligence if:
+In general, you can sue a hospital for negligence in the UK if:

 What can you claim hospital negligence compensation for?